zoeturin/CSCI5302/README.md

 The EKF should be initialized with a decent initial position estimate.
 By default it is set to x = 0, z = 0, theta = pi

 set the path in loc_launch.launch (in the localization package) to the desired world file (this file should be configured as described above).
-The world file we used for testing is in controller/worlds
+The main world file we used for testing, along with a custom track we tested on, are in controller/worlds

 run roslaunch localization loc_launch.launch